Dmitri-Sintsov/django-jinja-knockout/README.rst

 client-side, while Jinja2 estimated to be faster few times than built-in DTL templates, and is more powerful.

 When thinking of Angluar.js, not only I dislike curly braces in templates but also I believe that using such large framework for non-SPA applications is an overkill.
-And Django primary usage are non-SPA classical Web applications, which aren't "outdated" in any way - because such applications are much better indexable by web crawlers and Python is better language than Javascript in general and server-side has less glitches than browsers.
+Django primary usage are non-SPA classical Web applications, which aren't "outdated" in any way - because such applications are much better indexable by web crawlers and Python is better language than Javascript in general, and server-side has less glitches than browsers.

 My personal feeling is that Django itself lacks a bit heavier support of client-side Javascript out-of-box.
 Knockout.js would be great inclusion for ``empty_form`` handling and in ``django.admin``, considering it's small size.

-AJAX form validation, AJAX `viewmodels`_ response routing and Knockout.js processing of ``formset.empty_form``) are implemented via bundled client-side scripts.
+AJAX form validation, AJAX `viewmodels`_ response routing and Knockout.js processing of ``formset.empty_form`` are implemented via bundled client-side scripts.

 Major changes (version 0.7.0)